vineethkumarv/sv-wiki/Choosing-an-arrays.md

 **3) Dynamic Arrays Over Queues:**

-* It's faster in execution and it will required less simulation time but queues will required more time to execute so dynamic arrays are faster in execution.
+* According to memory layout, dynamic array executes faster and it will required less simulation time but queues will required more time to execute.